The Sherman House Museum & The Georgian: Historical Treasure in Central Ohio

 The Sherman House was constructed in 1811 for Sherman’s parents, who had moved to Lancaster from Connecticut.
 Sherman was born in this house and lived there for nine years until his father unexpectedly passed.
 After that, “Cump,” as his family called him, was sent to live with neighbor and close family friend, Senator Thomas Ewing.
 This was because Cump’s widowed mother couldn’t care for all 11 of her children on her own.
 (And who could blame her?!)

-Tours of the Sherman house museum include details of daily life in that time period and items owned by the Sherman family and Senator Ewing.
+Tours of the Sherman House Museum include details of daily life from that period, as well as items owned by the Sherman family and Senator Ewing.
 There are also a couple rooms with information about Sherman’s early life and role in the war.
-It’s a whole lot of information to absorb in the 45-minute tour!
-If able, I also recommend watching The History Channel miniseries “Grant” before you visit.
-General Grant, also from Ohio, often worked with General Sherman during the war.
-This miniseries helps set the stage for some of the information you’ll learn on the tour.
+It’s a whole lot of information to absorb in the one-hour tour!

 The Georgian